nielsbaloe/webrtc-php/README.md

 My intention is to keep it as simple as possible, so that you can use it as a startpoint for your own application or just to try out some webRtc stuff.

 It works great, however the WebRTC specs change a bit over time, and not all browsers keep up.
 Please do not ask me any webRTC specific questions - not because I do not want to help you, but simply because I do not have much specific webRTC knowledge.
 Please test it first with two Chrome browsers, that should work fine, and then start with testing other browsers.
-I tested it with some Firefox browsers and some mobile phones too, it works most of the time.
+I tested it with some Firefox browsers and some mobile phones too, it worked every time, although the handshakes were extremely difficult to follow.
 #### So again: please do not ask me any webRTC questions, I simply do not have the answers...

 Currently this works when two users load the same URL in their browser.
 I use this to communicate with my girlfriend, we both know an unique URL.
 As far as I know there is no restriction that this can work for more users too, although you have to figure that out yourself.